Eve Rimmer: Achievements

 As well as winning many Paralympic and Commonwealth medals, Eve Rimmer has been honoured for her many achievements including being named the Bay of Plenty Sportsperson of the Year in 1992.
-She was the founder of the Disabilities Resource Centre in Whakatane and was the organiser of the 1990 Games for Disabled in Whakatane, an event which has grown into the Eve Rimmer Games held Easter weekend every two years.
+She was the founder of the Disabilities Resource Centre in Whakatāne and was the organiser of the 1990 Games for Disabled in Whakatāne, an event which has grown into the Eve Rimmer Games held Easter weekend every two years.

 In 1990, Eve was inducted into the New Zealand Sports Hall of Fame due to her domination in paraplegic sport over the years.
 Rimmer was also runner up for the New Zealand Sportsman of the year title in 1972.

 In the 1973 New Year Honours, Rimmer was awarded the British Empire Medal, for services to paraplegics.

-Eve was a very big influence on sports in Whakatane and the Council honoured her by naming a sports ground after her.
+Eve was a very big influence on sports in Whakatāne and the Council honoured her by naming a sports ground after her.
 The Eve Rimmer Park is used for rugby league, netball and bmx.